Recipe: Hay Baked Ham with Cider Sauce

 For the ham

-- 1.5kg boneless gammon or ham joint (smoked or unsmoked)
+- 1.5kg boneless gammon joint (smoked or unsmoked)

 - A couple of handfuls of hay, soaked in cold water for a few hours or overnight